NotAnyMike/uber/README.md

 * variables which differentiate: Custimer atention, precios, position in the map, a bias in favor of the taxis only if they are really really close (1/x^2), more I have taken taxis, more I will take
 * Talk to mario: Mike 15
 * Talk to Angelica of how to we make desitions: Mike 15
-* No return: viernes depues de casa de junca
+* No return: viernes depues de casa de junca, Brian
 * Camilo: lunes dikjstra

+Camilo:
+* 14 Nov: Find information about where does people take more **UBERS** (if it's possible find the same information about taxis, but uber is **mandatory**)
+* 6 Nov: Dikjstra

+Brian:
+* 14 Nov: Information to decide wheather or not to take into account the street tax drivers
+* 10 Nov: No-return issue fixed
+* 10 Nov: Map simplied

+Mike:
+* 14 Nov: How to model uncertanty in the prices using a probability distribution
+* 14 Nov: Talk to Mario Garcia
+* 14 Nov: Talk to Angelica